Fabric-Development/fabric-wiki/src/fabricators.md

 So, let's look at some examples of using fabricators!

 ## Media Player State
-This example utilizes a fabricator to read a stream from a external command (`playerctl -f status`) and print the current media status when it changes.
+This example utilizes a fabricator to read a stream from an external command (`playerctl -f status`) and print the current media status when it changes.

 ```python
 import fabric